suyetake/Kalicos/README.md

 ### Todo
 - Reduce the load time for many data points.

+### Documentation
+Better understand the project and how to contribute here: [Docs](https://github.com/CodeForBoulder/Kalicos/docs)

 ### Deployment

 Very basic deployment to s3 using `make deploy-s3`